kenalexandersson/junit5-intellij/README.md

         </executions>
     </plugin>

-`project-one` is using the above test jar file as well, it gains access to it by adding the below dependency in the pom.xml of project-one.
+`project-two` is using the above test jar file as well, it gains access to it by adding the below dependency in the pom.xml of project-two.

     <dependency>
         <groupId>org.myproject</groupId>
-        <artifactId>project-two</artifactId>
+        <artifactId>project-one</artifactId>
         <version>${project.version}</version>
         <type>test-jar</type>
         <scope>test</scope>
     </dependency>

-`project-one` has one test class, `org.myproject.projectone.ProjectOneTest`.
+`project-one` has one test class, `org.myproject.projectone.ProjectOneTest`, containing two tests, of which.

-`project-two` has one test class, `org.myproject.projectywo.ProjectTwoTest`.
+`project-two` has one test class, `org.myproject.projectywo.ProjectTwoTest`, containing a single test.

 ## Issue